ebaizel/Winning/README.md

 ## UX Notes

 When interfacing with Metamask to place a bet and check the results, you will need to manually refresh to see the results.
 Ideally this would be automatic, eg, we'd listen to emitted contract `events` and update the UI when certain events trigger.
-However, Metamask doesn't currently support subscribing to events https://github.com/MetaMask/metamask-extension/issues/2350
+However, Metamask doesn't currently support [subscribing to events](https://github.com/MetaMask/metamask-extension/issues/2350).

 ## Test Networks